TrueFiEng/useDApp/docs/source/getting-started.rst

 Full example code is available `here <https://github.com/EthWorks/useDapp/tree/master/packages/example>`_.

 First thing you need to do is set up DAppPRovider with optional config and wrap your whole App in it.
-You can read about config here.
+You can read about config :ref:`here<config>`

 .. code-block:: jsx